vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 325

 and his sons and relatives.
 When there is conjunction of Rohiṇi and the Moon on 14th tithi, or of Astami and the Moon, that is Candravrata in which Siva may be worshipped and nairedya of milk and curds be offered and one may subsist on milk and secure fame, health and prosperity.
 When Rovati, Thursday and 14th tithi or Astami and Pusya are joined, that is Guruvrata, on which one should subsist on the milk of a kapilā cow mixed with the fluid extracted from Brāhmi plants ; the person becomes master of speech.
-The Visnudharmasūtra (chap.
+The Viṣṇudharmasūtra (chap.
 90.1-15) deals with what is to be done when the Full Moon days of Mārg. to K. are in conjunction with the naksatra which gives the name to the month and the rewards of the observances thereon; vide Dānasāgara pp. 622-626, where V. Dh. is quoted and

 explained.
 Naksatrapuru ṣarrała—begin in Cai.; worship of the image of